Reece Grego-Cox

-Reece Randall Grego-Cox (born 12 November 1996) is a professional footballer who plays as a right winger for National League club Woking.
+Reece Randall Grego-Cox (born 12 November 1996) is a professional footballer who plays as a forward for National League South club Hampton & Richmond Borough.

 He joined Queens Park Rangers in 2010 after a prolific season for Bedfont Eagles under-14.
 He was first selected for a matchday squad in January 2015, and made his debut in the Premier League in March.
 In late 2016, he had a short loan at Newport County in League Two.
 He was released by QPR in January 2018 and joined Woking of the National League.
 He went onto feature eighteen times, scoring four goals before leaving for Crawley Town in July.
-He returned to Woking in July 2022.
+Grego-Cox returned to Woking in July 2022 and went onto feature sixteen times, scoring nine goals during the 2022–23 campaign.
+This ultimately resulted in a new two-and-half-year deal in February 2023.
+He went onto feature for Dagenham & Redbridge on a season-long loan before leaving Woking at the end of his contract in June 2025.
+A month later, he agreed to join National League South club, Hampton & Richmond Borough.

 Born in England, Grego-Cox chose to represent the Republic of Ireland at international level.
 He has featured for them up to under-21 level.